-Since Rio de Janeiro has been the subject of some the posts here in the blog like the Casa does Pontal Museum and also the post about the Feira de Sao Cristovao, we decided to show you a bit more of the out of the beaten path of the city.
-This time we’ll talk about Burle Marx and his incredible house.
+Since Rio de Janeiro has been the subject of some of the posts here in the blog, like the Casa do Pontal Museum and the post about the Feira de Sao Cristovao, we decided to show you a bit more of the out of the beaten path of the city.
+In this post, I’m going to tell you a bit about who Burle Marx was and later, I will give you information on how to get to this paradise on earth that is his incredible house.
 For plant lovers and garden aficionados, this post is for you!

 Just in Rio de Janeiro alone, you can find his art in the gardens of Cidade Universitária (University city), inside Globo’s former owner Roberto Marinho, in luxurious hotels, and much more!
 Even on the MAM (Museum of modern arts), you can see his legacy.

-He is known for having introduced modernist landscape architecture to Brazil and didn’t stop there.
+Secondly, Burle Marx is known for having introduced modernist landscape architecture to Brazil and didn’t stop there.
 He made music, prints, paints, and other forms of art.
 His parks and gardens and parks can be seen everywhere from Malaysia to the USA.
-He even received the title of Knight of the Order of the Crown from Belgium.
+He even received the title of Knight of the Order of the Crown from Belgium!
+In conclusion, Roberto Burle Marx was an all-round artist.

 The history of this place